Invoice Finance for Growing SMEs: Turn Unpaid Invoices into Working Capital

 - You can pay suppliers and wages on time.

-- You rely less on credit cards or overstretching an overdraft.
+- You rely less on short-term buffers like an overdraft.

 2. When invoice finance makes sense for growing SMEs